 A green, shrubby, and dwarf tree or two?

 Not the olive-green Creosote Bush or assorted cacti and yuccas.

 That’s the fairly-common and almost bullet-proof, Arizona Rosewood / Vauquelinia californica.
 I prefer mine pruned up to perform as a small evergreen tree in tight areas, but I’m not sure of this person’s accompanying landscape.

 This looks good, too, and both stand at least 15 feet tall.

 When I move, I’ll likely miss my glimpse of 4,950 foot Picacho.

-This rosewood thrived in many landscapes others and I designed back in that other place 3 hours north, and even more here.
-It needs some winter moisture to supplement the summer monsoon season, and it has 2 related species that to me look more refined – Vauquelinia corymbosa var. angustifolia and Vauquelinia corymbosa var. heterodon.
+This rosewood thrived in many landscapes others and I designed back in that other place 3 hours north as it does here.
+It needs some winter moisture to supplement the summer monsoon season, and it has 2 related species that to me look more refined – Vauquelinia corymbosa var. angustifolia and almost tree-like Vauquelinia corymbosa var. heterodon.

-All Vauquelinia species enjoy the moderate temperatures of USDA zones 7a to 8b, between about 2,500 and 7,000 feet elevation in the southwest.
+All Vauquelinia species enjoy the moderate temperatures of USDA zones 7a to 8b, between about 3,000 and 6,500 feet elevation in the southwest.
 The coldest climate I’ve seen V. californica grow decently in is the east side of Santa Fe; the couple ones in Denver look horrible.